UK government doctoral loans

-Once you're earning more than £21,000 you'll start making payments on your loan.
+Once you're earning more that £21,000 you'll start making payments on your Student Finance England loan.
 These payments will be set at 6% of anything you earn above £21,000.
 Payments will stop automatically if:

 - Interest will begin to accrue from the date you receive your first instalment.